Sebziel/FunkyFlaskApp/Readme.txt

 - Try to run the app manually
 - Run initiall tests on CI/CD
 - create local multipass VM
+- Create a shared library for Jenkins pipelines

 #todos non-app (nice to have)
 - Add AMI for base Jenkins + Java + awscli along with separate cloud formation templates